Oaderogba2022/rain-matrix-cpp/algorithm.md

 ## Overview

 The **Digital Rain** algorithm is designed to simulate falling symbols in a cascading effect while synchronizing with the **Super Mario Bros. theme song**.
 It achieves this using **multi-threading**, **randomized raindrop generation**, and **frame-based animation**.
 The algorithm ensures that the rain effect appears smooth, dynamic, and responsive to the music playing in the background.

+Digital Rain algorithm is intended to simulate cascading falling symbols and synchronize itself with the music of **Super Mario Bros**.
+It achieves this with **multi-threading**, **random creation of raindrops**, and **animation based on the frame**.
+The algorithm creates a smooth, dynamic, and background music-responsive look for the rain effect.

 ## Step-by-Step Breakdown